 The main principles to consider when contemplating how to support a healthy and diverse gut microbiome are to first remove any harmful sources within your environment to control the damage to the gut microbiome.
 Second, your focus should be on eating a diverse and healthy diet of vegetables, fruits, nuts and seeds with a healthy amount of fats and proteins from animal or plant sources that are preferably organic!
 As a benchmark, we encourage our patients to consume at least 50 different foods in a given week.

+Consuming probiotics can offer some benefit in terms of changing the composition or metabolic activity of gut bacteria but these are supplements and not permanent changes.
 In some cases, the human microbiome has been so damaged that no amount of diet or supplementation can restore it.
 In these more extreme cases, it is worth considering manipulating your microbiome from an unhealthy state to a healthy state.
 To accomplish this, you might want to consider a procedure called Fecal Microbiota Transplants (FMT) or sometimes it is referred to as Microbiome Transplant Therapy (MTT) to help in restoring lost or depleted bacteria that are essential to human health and wellbeing.

 FMT as a procedure is being studied clinically across many different disease states.
 The procedure has demonstrated high clinical cure rates in recurrent C. difficile infection (CDI) and beyond this condition, FMT is also being studied across a broad range of other disease and conditions affected by the microbiome.